Jsunseri/jsunseri.github.io/isaac_haley_wedding_music.md

 except the prelude and postlude, just one piece should suffice (and we probably won't even make it through most of that).

+For sections where I've just suggested something I feel is quiet and pretty (providing a meditative sonic background to something important happening, which the music should complement but not overshadow), I've provided a parenthetical note that music suggested in any of these sections could be appropriate for any of the others.

 # Musical Prelude
 You probably want 20-30 minutes of music to provide some background as guests arrive.
 IMO this stuff can be more interesting/attention-getting than what's